mortium91/langchain-assistant/README.md

 ## Roadmap

-- Support more GPT models via configuration
+- Support gpt4all
 - Send emails
 - Add events to calendar
 - Write and store code ideas
 - Docker support
+- AGI...
 - ... and more!